Home > Web Tips and Articles

 How To Get Testimonials

-Step 1: Create a Testimonial File - What I recommend is that you start a testimonial file and put in it anything you come across in your daily work where a customer/client has commented on your service/product.
-The testimonial could be in the form of a formal letter, a note on a card, notes from a phone conversation, an email, or a Facebook/Blog posting.
+What I recommend is that you start a testimonial file (digital and/or hard copy) and put in it anything you come across in your daily work where a customer/client has commented on your service/product.
+The testimonial could be in the form of a formal letter, a note on a card, notes from a phone conversation, an email, or a Facebook/Blog posting, or online review.
 Make an extra copy and put it in your testimonials file.

-Step 2: Solicit Testimonials from Customers - The best quality testimonials are often ones you consciously solicit from satisfied customers.
+The best quality testimonials are often ones you consciously solicit from satisfied customers.

 Yes, people are busy and not everyone you ask will actually give you a testimonial.
 But a lunch or coffee invitation, a gentle email reminder or mention in a phone conversation will go far towards nudging the client/customer into sending you a testimonial.
+In general satisfied customers will be happy to spread the word of your excellence, if you make it easy for them.

-Happy Online Customers give great testimonialsStep 3: Build your Online Testimonial Page - ask your web developer how they recommend incorporating your testimonials into your website.
-They may opt to place a testimonial on the various pages of your site - set off in a graphic format or enclosed in a box in the text.
-Or they may recommend developing a new page dedicated specifically to testimonials.
+Ask your web developer how they recommend incorporating your testimonials into your website.
+They may opt to inset a single testimonial on the various pages of your site - set off in a graphic format or enclosed in a box in the text.
+Alternately, hey may recommend developing a new page dedicated specifically to testimonials.
 Alternately they may advise incorporating the testimonials as a section on the About Us page.

-Step 4: Video Testimonials - with the advent of the affordable Flip Video Camcorder, it's easy for anyone to capture customer testimonials.
-Just set up your Flip Camera on a tripod, ask your customer a predetermined question or two, and film their answer.
+With the advent of the affordable video cameras and the video apps on smart phones, it's easy for anyone to capture customer testimonials.
+Just set up your camera/phone on a tripod, ask your customer a predetermined question or two, and film their answer.
 The setting, personality of the customer, and their interaction with the person behind the camera lead to some fun and memorable testimonials ... and the authenticity of the message is undeniable.

 Other Uses of Testimonials

-We've also advised customers who have a great collection of testimonials to keep them in a binder with each letter slipped in a separate sheet protector.
-You can show the recommendations book to a potential client, when the timing is right, and cinch the sale!
+Editing of testimonials iconWe've also advised customers who have a great collection of testimonials to keep them in a binder with each letter slipped in a separate sheet protector.
+You can show the recommendations book in person to a potential client, when the timing is right, and cinch the sale!

 Editing of Testimonials